These forms are for business and residential property sales.

 FME1 Freehold management enquiries form

-It is not mandatory to use an FME1, but it's available free if you wish to use it.
-(Note that the form's format and questions cannot be altered.)
+The FME1 is not mandatory, but it's available for free if you wish to use it.
+The form's format and questions cannot be altered.

 Standard conditions of sale (5th edition – 2018 revision)